Arthritis is what you get when you’re old right?

 And finally, I cut out the quackery

-No thanks to [insert latest fad / miracle cure / something that’s been grown by a monk on a Tibetan Plateau eaten and shat out by a unicorn]
+No thanks to [insert latest fad / miracle cure / something that’s been specially selected by a unicorn]

-I tried a ton of stuff and it did absolutely nothing except drain my bank account.
+I tried a ton of nonsense and it did absolutely nothing except drain my bank account.